makersmakingchange/Playback-Switch/README.md

 A brief summary of the project.
 What it does, who it is for, how much it costs.
  --->

-The Playback Switch is a press button switch similar to the MMC Interact switch that also plays a message up to 30 seconds long.
+The Playback Switch is an assistive switch that also plays a prerecorded message up to 30 seconds long when the button is pressed.
+It has a diameter of 90mm and an activation force of roughly 250 grams.
+The switch is made entirely with commercial, off the shelf parts, with no 3D printing involved.
+It has a similar functionality to the BIGmack and LITTLEmack buttons.
+This device is intended for users of assistive switches who would benefit from or prefer additional audio feedback when using a switch.

 The device is comprised of off-the-shelf electronics and 3D printed parts.
 The overall cost of materials is about $8 (plus $8 for component shipping).